Learn About Detox from OxyContin

 Detox with behavioral therapy

 A medically assisted approach which incorporates behavioral and relapse therapy can be important but the process may take longer.
-Behavioral therapy during detox teaches an individual tools for avoiding relapse and gives insight into use of OxyContin which can help curb future use.
+Behavioral therapy during detox teaches an individual tools for avoiding relapse and gives insight into the use of OxyContin which can help curb future use.

 Tapering doses of OxyContin